schoko11/KEKO-WEB/README.md

 As of now (04.02.2023) i will switch to a rather conventional midi cable to do the development.
 Could use linux to code, which is way more convenient than with an offline WIN 10 (doing bluetooth later on).

+### For now only some fx are finished (see longpress FX Stomp), FX are recognized only on stomp A (until all fx are finished, then
+### it will be wrapped up in some functions).
+### Perform Mode is not implemented yet, press browse/perform to switch to browse mode, and the gui is filled with values

 You have to use Chrome (testing on linux mint).
 Try it here: https://schoko11.github.io/KEKO-WEB/